Yoplait: Mexico

 In Mexico, the Yoplait brand is managed by Sigma Alimentos.

+New Zealand

+In New Zealand, the Yoplait brand is manufactured by and franchised to Goodman Fielder.

 Norway

 The franchise in Norway is held by Fjordland, a brand of Tine, and has been since 1998.
 In 2014, Q-Meieriene filed suit against Fjordland for "allegedly copying a unique container for the Icelandic cultured milk product Skyr", as the latter uses a similar shape for one of its products.

 Portugal

 In Portugal, Yoplait was franchised to Gelgurte until 2010, when the franchising was not renewed with headquarters.
 It has not been made or sold in the country ever since.

 Spain

 In 2001, the Soldier Spanish brand from Social stopped its production and commercialization in Spain closing its Alcobendas production plant.

 South Korea

 In South Korea, the Yoplait brand is managed and manufactured by Binggrae.

 United Kingdom

 In the United Kingdom, Yoplait UK Ltd is now 100% owned by Yoplait France.
 In April 2009, the joint venture between Yoplait and Dairy Crest ended.
 Yoplait UK Ltd is based in General Mills' European head office; Harman House in Uxbridge, London, United Kingdom.
 Tubed yogurts are called Frubes (portmanteau of fruit and tube) in the UK, half under the Petits Filous branding and half under the Wildlife Choobs branding.
-Petits Filous pots, Wildlife yogurt pots, Cal-in+ pot yogurts and yogurt drinks and Yop drinking yogurt are also sold in the UK and Ireland.
+Petits Filous pots, Wildlife yogurt pots, Cal-in+ pot yogurts and yogurt drinks and Yop drinking yogurt are also sold in the UK.